-Anth 430 Advanced Studies in Southwestern Archaeology (4-0) 4
+ANTH 430 Adv Studies in Southwestern Archaeology 4

 This course provides detailed study and research on current topics in the archaeology of the Southwestern United States, with special emphasis on the theoretical and empirical contributions of major archaeologists and archaeological projects.
 Individual projects will focus on current topics in archaeology.
-Winter term.
+(4-0)